 A field of practice

-We see Mosaic not merely as a place, but as a living field of practice, a Relational Research.
+We see Mosaic not merely as a place, but as a living field of practice, a Relational Dojo.
 A place where we explore what becomes possible when people learn to relate differently to themselves, to one another, to land, to resources, to power, and to the future.

 Each role below represents a different relationship with the ecosystem.
 Some people arrive to explore.
 Some to contribute.
 Some to build.
 Some to steward.
 Some to support from afar.